gemrb/gemrb.github.io/Text-encodings.md

 ## Support for non-ASCII (multibyte) languages

 If you have a multibyte encoded `dialog.tlk` you will have to add the Encoding setting to your gemrb.cfg.
-Set Encoding = to your language and make sure that an ini file matching your language exists under *unhardcoded/shared*.
+Set `Encoding =` to your language and make sure that an ini file matching your language exists under `unhardcoded/shared`.
 If no ini file matching your language exists, one must be created.

-The TTF plugin *must* be either compiled with *iconv* support, or you must convert your dialog.tlk (see [tlk_convert](https://github.com/gemrb/gemrb/tree/master/tools/tlk_convert)) to UTF-8 to use a non-Unicode compatible dialog.tlk/font.
+The TTF plugin *must* be either compiled with **iconv** support, or you must convert your `dialog.tlk` (see [tlk_convert](https://github.com/gemrb/gemrb/tree/master/tools/tlk_convert)) to UTF-8 to use a non-Unicode compatible `dialog.tlk`/font.

 To create your own *language*.ini, make a new text file like this (Chinese example):